www-codeblock-io/Sovereign/README.md

       - proxy_password: "" = No password for tor proxy
       - proxy_user: "" = No user deets for tor proxy
       - server: localhost:50001:t = Connect to electrs without ssl

+The next time we start Electrum we can simply run the command ```electrum``` and let the config file handle the rest.

 ---
 # Running Bitcoin-Core, Electra and Electrum.
 1. Start Bitcoin-Core.
 Run: